cloudflare/pint/docs/checks/promql/fragile.md

 # promql/fragile

-This check will try to find alerting rules that might produce flapping alerts due to how they use sampling functions like `topk()`.
+This check will try to find alerting rules that might produce flapping alerts.

+## Sampling functions

+If you use sampling functions like `topk()` in alerting rules you might end up with flapping alerts.
-Consider this alert:
+Consider this rule:

 ```yaml
 - alert: oops